zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Gym Manager chooses to add a booking
+1. Gym Manager chooses to add a booking.
-2. Gym Manager enters details to create a booking
+2. Gym Manager enters details to create a booking.
-3. BTBB adds new booking for client
+3. BTBB adds new booking for client.
-4. BTBB shows that new booking is added
+4. BTBB shows that new booking is added.

     Use case ends.

 **Extensions**

 * 2a.
-BTBB detects an error in the entered data
+BTBB detects an error in the entered data.
     * 2a1.
-BTBB informs Gym Manager why adding did not happen
+BTBB informs Gym Manager why adding did not happen.

       Use case ends.

 **Use case: UC06 Delete a booking**

 **MSS**

-1. Gym Manager chooses to delete a booking
+1. Gym Manager chooses to delete a booking.
-2. Gym Manager enter details to delete a booking
+2. Gym Manager enter details to delete a booking.
-3. BTBB deletes booking
+3. BTBB deletes booking.
-4. BTBB informs Gym Manager that booking is deleted
+4. BTBB informs Gym Manager that booking is deleted.

     Use case ends.

 **Extensions**

 * 2a.
-BTBB detects an error in the entered data
+BTBB detects an error in the entered data.
     * 2a1.
-BTBB informs Gym Manager why deletion did not happen
+BTBB informs Gym Manager why deletion did not happen.

   Use case ends.